rackerlabs/technical-blog/_posts/2015-08-28-jenkins-post-build-plugin-part-2.md

 ## <a name="conclusion"></a>Conclusion

 With the implementation of these two classes , we have finished coding the plugin.
-When installed and run, below is how the build's page looks:
+The following illustration shows how the build page should look after you install and run the plugin:

 <img class="blog-post right" src="{% asset_path 2015-08-28-jenkins-post-build-plugin-part-2/buildView.png %}"/>

- and this is how the project's page looks:
+ and this is how the project page should look:

 <img class="blog-post right" src="{% asset_path 2015-08-28-jenkins-post-build-plugin-part-2/projectView.png %}"/>

 The source code for this plugin has been made available on [GitHub](https://github.com/pritic/testExample).
 I hope this tutorial has been a fun project and a good starting point for beginners in Jenkins plugin development.